isakhammer/workbox/README.md

 - I am working towards on making this to a multi-purpose workbox with basic packages used in scientific programming.
 - Feel free creating issues!
 I am happy to help.

-## Main Features:
-  - Neovim with vimtex, UltiSnips with custom tex snippets, coc.nvim for text editing support.
-  - Fully installed Latexmk compiler and all basic fonts packages via `texlive-full`
-  - zathura for pdf viewing
-  - Python3 and julia installed with all packages for basic scientific programming.
-  - Possibility running Jupyter Notebooks